Cyrexxis/RokTracker/README.md

 # RokTracker

 **Version 3 is now released!
 The biggest new feature is a brand new graphical user interface as well as better configurability.
-The alliance and honor scan scrips are currently not maintained and are still the same as version 1.**
+The alliance and honor scan scripts are currently not maintained and are still the same as version 1.**

 > [!IMPORTANT]
 > There are now two ways to run the scanner.
 One way is to download the compiled exe file and the other is the old way to run the python script manually.
 Also, you will have to move some of the dependencies to a different folder if you are updating.